top of page

 Maggie Malone, LCSW

-Maggie Malone is a Licensed Clinical Social Worker who graduated with her MSW from Smith College School for Social Work in 2017.
+Maggie Malone (she/her) is a Licensed Clinical Social Worker who graduated with her MSW from Smith College School for Social Work in 2017.
 After working in residential, partial hospitalization, and intensive outpatient settings, she moved into private practice.
-She now owns her own practice Rosebud Psychotherapy and specializes in working with women and queer folks on issues such as anxiety, depression, substance misuse, perfectionism, and shame through both individual and group therapy.
+She now owns her own practice Rosebud Psychotherapy and specializes in working with women and queer folks on issues such as "high-functioning" anxiety, mood disorders, substance misuse, perfectionism, relationship issues, and shame through both individual and group therapy.
+She utilizes Acceptance and Commitment Therapy (ACT), Dialectical Behavior Therapy (DBT), and Compassion-Focused Therapy (CFT) in addition to her interpersonal psychodynamic foundational training.

 Scott Conkright, Ph.D, CGP